top of page

 Extras 4

 An extra mark for the continued nod back to West Virginia.
 The heart of the Laurier athletics program came north from West Virginia.
 Over the years, the Hawks have embraced John Denver’s “Take Me Home, Country Roads” as their anthem.
-Although the use of the song has diminished over recent years, when the Hawks won the Vanier Cup in 2005, it was John Denver that blasted over the PA.
+When the Hawks won the Vanier Cup in 2005, it was John Denver who blasted over the PA.
+The Laurier anthem has found a home during each game, an improvement from previous seasons when it was only played at Homecoming.

-An extra mark for Laurier announcer Chris Povey, who has done a fantastic job as the public address announcer for Laurier football and hockey for a number of years.
+An extra mark for Laurier announcer Chris Povey, who has done a fantastic job as the public address announcer for Laurier football and hockey for many years.
 Chris brings energy and enthusiasm to the game every time and does his best to entertain and inform the crowd, even if the game is not so interesting.

 An extra mark for the interesting history of the Golden Hawks mascot.